CoopGame for

 may not always be perfectly satisfied with the results they obtain when

-plotting set solution concepts with label = TRUE
+plotting set solution concepts with label = TRUE.
+So our

 ready graphics of the core, the core cover, the reasonable set and/or